Favourited 859 times

 There is a main house and chalet where we live.
 In addition, we now have two lovely large, renovated caravans, a small renovated caravan and a teepee with two single beds in it.
+People have their own accommodation and are not asked to share with people they do not know.
 Bed linen and towels are provided for you if you are staying in any of the above mention accommodation, so you do not need to bring them with you.
 We have a sheltered camping area for volunteers to pitch a tent under and we also welcome people staying in their own camper vans.
 We expect all accommodation to be left clean and tidy when you leave so that it is ready for the next volunteers to move into.

 Food and Shopping

-Food is not included however drinking water is provided.
+Food is not included.
 Often volunteers meet up at lunchtime and in the evenings to cook and eat together.
 This is a nice social way of eating and there is a communal BBQ too for everyone to use.
 We usually go to the local village on a Friday to get our shopping and you would be welcome to come with us.
 Alternatively, we a have a bicycle you can use to go there any other day.
 Walking there is about 20 minutes - it is only 3km away.

 Clothing to Bring